BenaroyaResearch/bioinformaticsChallengeCourse2022/OctoberChallenge/README.md

 - **USE** the top genes from the previous step to create a volcano plot as per Part I.
 - **SAVE** the volcano plot.

 This is the end of Challenge 1.
-Feel free to deposit any of your code and your visualizations in the 'codeSubmissions' folder using the following link: https://bri.app.box.com/f/07858604a1d94397b74e5d78a6d9fb3b
+Feel free to deposit any of your code and your visualizations using the following link: https://bri.app.box.com/f/07858604a1d94397b74e5d78a6d9fb3b